 The majority of this consultation was about airspace change, noise, respite, directional preference and night flights, which will follow the construction of the third runway, and full details are available online.

 Previous consultation in 2018

 The Society submitted a formal response and encouraged everyone to submit an individual objection.

 The original full proposal produced by the Government can be seen online.

-More detailed facts and figures are also available on the Airport Watch website.
+More detailed facts and figures are also available on the No 3rd Runway Coalition’s website.